cyberpay/galilel/README.md

 * Fees (mint): 0.01 GALI per minted zGALI denomination
 * Fees (spend): No fee

-With Zerocoin v2 activation at block 340001 the reward structure becomes dependent from the staking type.
+With Zerocoin v2 activation at block 245,001 the reward structure becomes dependent from the staking type.
 If public Proof-of-Stake (GALI) and staker finds a block, 70% paid to masternode and 30% to staker.
-If private Proof-of-Stake (zGALI) and staker finds a block, 50% paid to masternode and 50% to staker.
+If private Proof-of-Stake (zGALI) and staker finds a block, less than 50% paid to masternode and rest to staker.

 # Proof-of-Work Rewards